briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

 ## Cross references

 * See sectional histories for similar State law
 * Warning devices for commercial vehicles disabled upon freeways - see Ohio R.C.
-[4513.28][ORC Section 4513.28]
+[4513.28][ORC 4513.28]
 * Slow moving vehicle emblem - see OAC Ch.
 4501.13
 * Motorized bicycle lights and equipment - see Ohio R.C.
-[4511.521][ORC Section 4511.521]
+[4511.521][ORC 4511.521]
 * Vehicle lighting - see OAC 4501-15
 * Use of stop and turn signals - see TRAF.
 331.14
 * Wheel protectors for commercial vehicles - see TRAF.
 339.05